-You know how sometimes it feels like you’re doing so very much to grow your business and provide people with something useful and beautiful but it doesn’t seem like all that work is having much of an impact?
+You know how sometimes it feels like you’re doing so very much to grow your fashion business but it doesn’t seem like all that work is having much of an impact?

 Who’s even reading this?